Camilo-845/WebPortfolio/README.md

 > If you are running the project while changing icons, you may encounter issues.
 > **Restart the run command** to see your changes. 🔄

-## 🔄 Sync Projects and Blog content with an Obsidian Vault
+## 🔄 Sync Projects and Blog Content with an Obsidian Vault

 You can synchronize your **Obsidian Vault** with your Astro project to keep your **projects** and **blog** content up to date.